reverdat/pbde-assigment/README.md

 ## Installation

-In order to build the project we recommend to have a `Nix` installation in your machine and reproduce the development environment using `devenv`.
+In order to build the project we recommend to have a `Nix` installation in your machine and reproduce the fully-fledged development environment using `devenv`: in this case just run `devenv shell` and the resulting shell will build the Python `.venv` using `uv`.

+Otherwise, if you have a Python installation (`>= 3.12`) in your machine, you can build the project using the `pyproject.toml` file.